 In-kind Military Benefits

-The military provides many in-kind benefits some of which do not need to be included as gross income.
+The military provides many in-kind benefits, some of which do not need to be included as gross income, such as:

 - Dependent-care assistance program